WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

 <div class='back-cover-close'>

-  Big love from the gang. ❤
+  Big love from the team. ❤

 </div>